aliyun/aliyun-openapi-python-sdk/README.md

 Alibaba Cloud Python SDK supports Python 2.6.x, 2.7.x, and Python 3.x.
 Run ``python --version`` to check your version of Python.

 You can install the Alibaba Cloud Python SDK using the following two methods.
 Regardless of which method and cloud service are used, the core library `aliyun-python-sdk-core` must be installed.
-You can download the product SDKs from [Python SDK resource list](~~62188~~).

 - **Install with pip**